rahulgopinath/rahulgopinath.github.io/students.md

 ---
 # Important

-For all students, please workthrough, and make yourself familiar with [fuzzingbook](https://fuzzingbook.org) and [debuggingbook](https://debuggingbook.org) **before** you mail me or talk to me.
+For all students, please work through, and make yourself familiar with [fuzzingbook](https://fuzzingbook.org) and [debuggingbook](https://debuggingbook.org) **before** you mail me or talk to me.
+Please explicitly note in your application that you have gone through both.
 My current research is based on the foundational ideas discussed in these introductory text books, and it helps to have a common understanding.
-If you have opensource contributions or previously published reseaarch, please include it in the application. **Please use to the specified subject format for applications.
+If you have opensource contributions or previously published research, please include it in the application. **Please use to the specified subject format for applications.
 I use a script to identify and hence respond faster to student emails**.

 # <a id='undergrad' href='#undergrad'>Undergrad Summer Internship Applicants</a>